MAIN SECTIONS

 hēi-wěi là-zuǐ-què

-'black-tailed wax-billed sparrow'
+'black-tailed wax-billed finch'

 (蜡嘴)